hahahibaa/Hiba.github.io/README.md

 4th Place — NIT Bhopal Boat Racing Competition
 Participated with an improved RC boat design focusing on propulsion efficiency and stability.

-2nd Place — Drone Soccer League, IIIT Indore
-Developed and operated a custom drone platform for competitive drone soccer, focusing on control systems and maneuverability.
+2nd Place — Drone Soccer League, IIIT Jabalpur Developed and operated a custom drone platform for competitive drone soccer, focusing on control systems and maneuverability.

 ---